ucl-bug/petra-to-ct/README.md

 <img src="docfiles/images/petra-pct.png" width="400">

-The conversion broadly follows the steps outlined in two papers by Florian Wiesinger *et al* (see [here](https://doi.org/10.1002/mrm.25545) and [here](https://doi.org/10.1002/mrm.27134)), but using a different conversion curve derived from paired PETRA and low-dose CT images taken on three subjects.
+The conversion broadly follows the steps outlined in two papers by Florian Wiesinger *et al* (see [here](https://doi.org/10.1002/mrm.25545) and [here](https://doi.org/10.1002/mrm.27134)), but using a different conversion curve derived from paired PETRA and low-dose CT images taken on seven subjects.
 The steps are as follows:

 1. Debiasing the image using [N4ITK MRI bias correction](https://doi.org/10.1109/tmi.2010.2046908).
 2. Applying histogram normalisation to shift the soft-tissue peak to 1.